 what are the top 8 tourist attractions in rwanda

 When it comes to Rwanda, there are numerous tourist attractions to choose from, including mountain gorilla trekking itineraries.
 Gorilla trekking is a mysterious way of getting closer to the creatures who share 99% of our DNA, our closest relatives, and visitors come from all over the world to see these incredible primates.

-Rwanda offers travelers a chance to see the gentle giant apes as the beginning of their journey to Rwanda, but Rwanda also offers many other tourist attractions such as Gorilla trekking at Volcanoes national park, the 1994 Rwandan genocide museum, a safari in Akagera National Park, chimpanzee safari, canopy walk and bird watching in Nyungwe Forest, traditional customs and beliefs at the Ethnographic Museum and the King's Palace Museum.
+Rwanda offers travelers a chance to see the gentle giant apes as the beginning of their journey to Rwanda, but Rwanda also offers many other tourist attractions such as gorilla trekking at Volcanoes National Park, the 1994 Rwandan genocide museum, a safari in Akagera National Park, a chimpanzee safari, canopy walk and bird watching in Nyungwe Forest, traditional customs and beliefs at the Ethnographic Museum and the King's Palace Museum.
 Top-list attractions in Rwanda include

-Most travelers in Rwanda only spend one night in Rwanda's capital, Kigali, before starting their gorilla trekking trip, missing out on Rwanda’s local cuisine, city tour, and culture.
+Most travelers in Rwanda only spend one night in Rwanda's capital, Kigali, before starting their gorilla trekking trip, missing out on Rwanda’s local cuisine, city tours, and culture.
 Travelers should always plan to spend at least a few days here, either at the start or end of their safari.

 Enjoy Kigali's creative scene at Inema Arts Center & Gallery, which showcases the artwork of up to 10 indigenous artists in that residential area.
 Make a visit to Rwanda‘s Art Museum at the former Presidential Palace.

 Gorilla trekking in Rwanda

 Rwanda’s gorilla trekking tours take travelers to Volcanoes National Park. which shares a border with Uganda and the Democratic Republic of the Congo, Volcanoes National Park in Rwanda protects a growing number of endangered mountain gorillas.
 Visitors can observe up to 18 habituated mountain gorilla families for exceptional experiences.
 Limited gorilla trekking permits are issued daily for $1,500.

 Nyungwe national park stands in an important old forest conservation area in the history of Rwanda.
 Nyungwe National Park offers an array of rich biodiversity, which includes 1,068 plant species, 75 mammal species, and 322 bird species.
 Nyungwe harbors chimpanzees in its tropical rainforest, thus supporting chimpanzee tracking.

 Kigali Genocide Memorial